 Amy Heineke, Ph.D., is the Associate Professor of Bilingual & Bicultural Education in the School of Education at Loyola University Chicago.
-Her research focuses on teacher education policy and practice for linguistically diverse students, with strands focused on pre-service and in-service teachers’ preparation for English learners and language policy work in practice to support students’ learning and language development.
+Her research focuses on teacher education for culturally and linguistically diverse classrooms, with strands focused on pre-service and in-service teachers’ preparation for emergent bilinguals and language policy work in practice to support students’ learning and language development.

 - Ph.D., Arizona State University, Tempe, AZ